SEMA-Systems/pulp_conda/README.md

 ```

 The `conda` CLI automatically adds the suffix for the architecture used (e.g. `linux-64`) and looks for the `repodata.json` files in the `noarch` repository and architecture repository (e.g. `linux-64`).

-## How to create `repodata.json` files for your packages

-A detailed description on how to create `repodata.json` files for your packages can be found here: https://docs.conda.io/projects/conda-build/en/latest/concepts/generating-index.html

-Note that without an up-to-date `repodata.json` in your repository, the `conda` CLI cannot find the correct packages!
-Therefore, the `repodata.json` has to be created manually for **ALL** packages in the repository.
-That means that you need to find a way to have all packages on your disk to create the `repodata.json`, i.e. all packages that you want to have in your repository version need to be downloaded in order to create the `repodata.json`.